valkey-io/valkey-doc/topics/installation.md

 PONG
 ```

 The command is sent to the Valkey instance running on localhost port 6379.
-For more information on valkey-cli's arguments, see the documentation [here](https://valkey.io/topics/cli/).
+For more information on valkey-cli arguments, see the documentation [here](https://valkey.io/topics/cli/).

 You can run `valkey-cli` without arguments which prompts the program to enter interactive mode.
 For example: